 The Metropolitan Transportation Improvement Program (MTIP) is a multipurpose, federally required document.
-The MTIP demonstrates how planned transportation projects advance the Portland metropolitan region's shared goals and comply with federal regulations - such as fiscal constraint, air quality impacts, and public involvement.
+The MTIP demonstrates how planned transportation projects advance the Portland metropolitan region's shared goals for the transportation system and comply with federal regulations - such as fiscal constraint and public involvement.
 Additionally, the MTIP outlines the implementation schedule of federally funded transportation projects in the region for the next four years and helps to manage the project delivery of transportation projects.